 - If you visit the memorial site without a guided tour, get an audio guide and map from the Visitor Center.

-- If you prefer taking a guided tour, read my review of the excellent Mosaic Tours, the only non-profit tour of Sachsenhausen.
+- If you prefer taking a guided tour, check out Mosaic Tours, the only non-profit tour of Sachsenhausen.

 - Although there are several museums on-site, the majority of your visit will take place outside.
 Check the weather forecast and come prepared (umbrella, rain gear, sunscreen, etc).

 - There is no food for sale on site, so bring water and a snack to eat (it is allowed to eat on-site, but be respectful).

 - Dogs are not permitted within the memorial grounds.